kikwit/kikwit/README.md

 #### Explicit routing

-Explicit routing is when a controller or action is tagged with the `@route` decorator.
+Explicit routing is when a controller or action is tagged with a `@route` decorator.

 Example:
 ```